Revolution-Populi/revpop-core/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create a detailed report about a deficiency in the BitShares Core implementation.
+about: Create a detailed report about a deficiency in the RevPop Core implementation.

 ---